geppox62/arduino_domotic_house/README.md

-# arduino_domotic_house
+# Arduino domotic house

-This is a prototype project made by my son and I for his graduation exam at the end of his school route.
+This is a prototype project made by my son (and a little help by me) for his graduation exam at the end of his school route.

 ## Getting started